Updated 22 July 2020

-The NZSO is in contact with each venue where the Orchestra performs and is being updated on what extra precautionary measures each venue is taking, such as additional hand sanitisers and disinfecting areas within each venue that many people use.
+We are in contact with each venue where we perform and we are being updated on what extra precautionary measures each venue is taking, such as tracking, additional hand sanitisers and disinfecting areas within each venue that many people use.

-The venues are following New Zealand Ministry of Health guidelines.
+The venues are following Ministry of Health guidelines.

 We continue to monitor the global situation, following the guidelines and daily updates issued by the Ministry of Health.

-How does the NZSO plan to notify patrons regarding concert changes due to the coronavirus?
+How does the NZSO plan to notify patrons regarding concert changes due to the COVID-19?

-In the event of a change or cancellation of planned events, the NZSO will notify subscription ticket buyers before the event via email.
+In the event of a change or further cancellation of planned events, we will notify subscription ticket buyers before the event via email.
 If you bought your ticket from a ticketing agency, the ticketing agency will contact you.

 If you need to exchange a ticket and are an NZSO subscriber, contact NZSO Ticketing at 0800 479 674 or firstname.lastname@example.org.
 Otherwise, contact the ticketing agency where you purchased the ticket.

 Additionally, we will include updates on the NZSO Facebook and Twitter accounts and our website on any changes or cancellations.

 I feel unwell.
 Should I attend a concert I have a ticket for?